 Top attractions in Granada

-Top sights in Granada
+Top 7 things to do in Granada

 At the foot of the Sierra Nevada Mountains lies the exquisite city of Granada.
 If you’re planning a trip and wondering what to see in the city, here are some ideas to help you catch the top attractions.